OWASP/www-project-benchmark/tab_scanning_tips.md

 **PMD**

-We include this free tool in the Benchmark and its all dialed in.
+We include this free tool with the Benchmark for Java and its all dialed in.
 Simply run the script: ./script/runPMD.(sh or bat).
 If you want to run a different version of PMD, just change its version number in the Benchmark pom.xml file.
 (NOTE: PMD doesn't find any security issues.
 We include it because its interesting to know that it doesn't.)

 **SpotBugs**

-We include this free tool in the Benchmark and its all dialed in.
+We include this free tool with the Benchmark for Java and its all dialed in.
 Simply run the script: ./script/runSpotBugs.(sh or bat).
 If you want to run a different version of SpotBugs, just change its version number in the Benchmark pom.xml file.

 **SpotBugs with FindSecBugs**

 [FindSecurityBugs](https://find-sec-bugs.github.io/) is a great plugin for SpotBugs that significantly increases the ability for SpotBugs to find security issues.
-We include this free tool in the Benchmark and its all dialed in.
+We include this free tool with the Benchmark and its all dialed in.
 Simply run the script: ./script/runFindSecBugs.(sh or bat).
 If you want to run a different version of FindSecBugs, just change the version number of the findsecbugs-plugin artifact in the Benchmark pom.xml file.

-**Xanitizer**

-The vendor has written their own guide to [How to Set Up Xanitizer for OWASP Benchmark](https://www.xanitizer.com/wp-content/uploads/howtosetupxanitizerforowaspbenchmarkproject.pdf).

 ## DAST Tools ##
 **Burp Pro**